Suggested links

 Some of the most common therapy offerings in a partial hospitalization program include:

-• Cognitive-behavioral therapy (CBT): Helps the patient identify destructive or harmful thought patterns to establish improved coping skills and habits over time.
+• Cognitive-behavioral therapy (CBT): Helps the patient identify destructive or harmful thought patterns to establish positive coping skills and habits over time.

-• Dialectical behavioral therapy (DBT): Aimed at helping the patient come to terms with their circumstances, this specialized type of CBT also supports the patient in establishing better habits and thought patterns.
+• Dialectical behavioral therapy (DBT): Aimed at helping the patient come to terms with their circumstances, DBT also supports the patient in establishing better habits and thought patterns by directly challenging negative thought patterns and beliefs

-• Group therapy: Often in groups of 8-15 and led by a psychiatrist or other mental health professional, participants are asked to share experiences and progress within their peer group.
-This creates a powerful support system and allows each patient to feel less isolated in their recovery experiences.
+• Group therapy: Group therapy sessions usually occur in groups of 8-15 and are led by a psychiatrist or other mental health professional.
+During group therapy, participants are encouraged to share their experiences and progress, creating a powerful support system and helping patients feel less isolated during their recovery.

-• Family counseling: Sometimes meetings with family members are part of the therapeutic approach of a PHP.
-This may come in the form of family education (teaching them about the disease of addiction) or as family therapy sessions focused on repairing the family dynamic.
+• Family counseling: Sometimes, meetings with family members are part of the therapeutic approach of a PHP.
+Family sessions may come in the form of family education (teaching them about the disease of addiction) or as family therapy sessions led by a therapist to help repair the family dynamic.

-In addition to these therapies, a partial hospitalization program will also offer medication management when applicable.
-This may refer to medication to manage your pre-existing mental illness, or the medication prescribed to you as part of your recovery plan (aka Medication-Assisted Treatment).
+In addition to these therapies, a partial hospitalization program will offer medication management when applicable.

 A PHP will also offer snacks and meals when applicable for patients with treatment plans that require lengthier daily visits.